 There are also some javadocs:

 at GitHub.
 There are

 that might help you to start using TeaVM.

 You don't need to download TeaVM, Maven does it for you.
 Just follow instruction

 above to create a new Maven project.

-If you prefer Eclipse to create your projects, install TeaVM plugin from the
+If you prefer IntelliJ IDEA to create your projects, install TeaVM plugin from the IDEA "plugins" configuration section.

 If you want to debug your TeaVM applications, running in Google Chrome, install